jenschr69/fe23/README.md

 GitHub Pages url:

-Published as part of the Ebizmanager.net website on https://fe23.ebizmanager.net
+Published as part of the GAstudent.online website on https://fe.gastudent.online

 If you place additional and relevant files, please make sure that the files are allowed to be shared publicly.